 Cycling is receiving serious government investment

 There’s never been a better time to take up commuting by bike.
 In 2020, the government announced plans to boost greener, more active transport by investing £2 billion in measures designed to encourage walking and cycling.

 The first stage of these plans will include pop-up bike lanes, wider pavements, safer junctions, and cycle and bus-only corridors, with the government aiming to double the number of cyclists in the UK by 2025.
 So why not get on your bike and join them?

 Been bitten by the bike commuting bug?
 Well, you can find our full range of bikes online if you’re looking to buy something new.
 Or if you’ve got a faithful old bike that’s been living in storage, then take advantage of our free bike health check to ensure it’s in a roadworthy condition.

-We’ve also got a range of essential commuting gear for you to get your hands on – check out our recent blog article to find out more.
+We’ve also got a range of essential commuting gear for you to get your hands on to make your journeys as safe and comfortable as possible.